2017 Awards Frequently Asked Questions

 1. I have a submission that ran as part of a partnership with a different outlet, what do I do?

 Enter yours in the category for which the larger collaborating partner would be eligible.
-However, EWA requests submission letters signed by all outlets that participated in the production and publication of the entry.
-See Rule 3 in the Rules page on additional things to consider if your work included partnering with another outlet(s).
+However, EWA requests submission letters signed by representatives from all outlets that participated in the production and publication of the entry.
+(See the Rules page on additional things to consider if your work included partnering with another outlet(s).)

 2. How will you know the size of my newsroom?
 And why the change?